Keeping pupils safe at Emmanuel School

 Part 2 - a summary of the main safety measures

 Remember that full details can be found in the attachments.
-We have tried to highlight key points and have to condense these into 10 key areas, please read through carefully:
+However, we have tried to highlight key points and have to condense these into 10 key areas, please read through carefully:

 1 - Keep everyone else safe and do not come into school if you have: